yp2800/my-mac-os/README.md

 #### [Noizio](http://noiz.io/) - Ambient sounds

-- I sometimes like listening to sounds of rain, train or fire to focus.
+- I use it to play sounds of rain when focusing.

 #### [Hammerspoon](http://www.hammerspoon.org) - Automation tool